Share of Model (SOM): The New Share of Voice

 For SOM to be a viable KPI for the C-suite, it must move beyond anecdotal evidence (“I asked ChatGPT about us, and it gave a good answer”).
 It requires a rigorous, quantifiable methodology.

 We propose a standardised engineering approach to establish a baseline SOM, utilizing a controlled prompt dataset and introducing a new metric: Citation Frequency.
+(Information Gain SEO: The Math of Content Redundancy), the novelty of content directly impacts your brand’s inclusion in AI outputs.

 Step 1: Constructing the “Category 50” Prompt Dataset